equinor/design-system/.github/ISSUE_TEMPLATE/documentation-issue.md

 name: Documentation 📙
 title: Create/update documentation for [topic]
 labels: documentation
-about: Use this template for documentations issues
+about: Use this template for documentation issues
 ---

 **Documentation Is:**